divertimentos/curso-udemy-react-the-complete-guide/README.md

 When you access values through refs, you are dealing with **Uncontrolled Components**.
-Their internal state is not controlled by React anymore, to have this in mind.
+Their internal state is not controlled by React anymore, have this in mind.
 It's a side-effect of using less code to access the DOM directly through this hook.